 She appeared as one of the many glamorous girls spaced widely around Davis as he sings.
 Each of the models is dressed differently; one is decked out in tennis kit, another in hat and coat appears ready to walk a dog.
 Her hair put up, Ms. Richard is dressed neatly in a dark skirt and white blouse, and she holds a pen and pad, as if poised for secretarial work.

 Shown on BBC1, an installment of this show aired on 2 Aug 00 which included an appeal by Wendy.
 Late in 1999 she lost some items of great sentimental value.
 She appeared on The Search in the hope that it might lead to the return of her keepsakes.
-In her own words from the show:
+In her own words from the show (the original audio is no longer available):

 |"Well, I'm searching for my jewelry which was stolen from